NVIDIA-Omniverse/iot-samples/README.md

 - *source* - It is a folder that contains the Omniverse stand-alone python client applications.
 - *tools* - It is a folder that contains the utility code for building and packaging Omniverse native C++ client applications,

-Open this folder using Visual Studio Code.
-It will suggest you to install few extensions that will make python experience better.
+Open `~/github/iot-samples` folder using Visual Studio Code.
+It will suggest you to install few extensions that will make python experience better in Visual Studio Code.

 # Architecture

 ![Connector Architecture](content/docs/architecture.jpg?raw=true)

-The architecture decouples the IoT data model from the presentation in Omniverse, allowing for a data driven approach and separation of concerns that is similar to a Model/View/Controller (MVC) design pattern.
+The architecture decouples the IoT data model from the presentation in Omniverse, allowing for a data driven approach and separation of concerns that is similar to a [Model/View/Controller (MVC) design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The diagram above illustrates the key components to a solution.
 These are:
-- *Customer Domain* - represents the data sources.
+- **Customer Domain** - represents the data sources.
+Industrial IoT deployments require connecting operational technology (OT) systems, such as SCADA, PLC, to information technology (IT) systems to enable various use cases to improve efficiency, productivity, and safety in various industries.
+These deployments provide a data ingestion endpoint to connect OT data to IT and cloud applications.
+Some of the widely adopted methods for connecting OT data include MQTT and Kafka.
+Our samples use CSV and MQTT as example data sources, but you can develop your IoT project with any other connectivity method.

-- *Connector* - is an stand-alone application that implements a bidirectional bridge between customer domain and USD related data.
+- **Connector** - is a stand-alone application that implements a bidirectional bridge between customer domain and USD related data.
 The logic implemented by a connector is use-case dependent and can be simple or complex.
 The CSV sample transits the data *as is* from source to destination, whereas the Geometry sample manipulates USD geometry directly.
 Depending on the use cases, a connector can run as a headless application locally, on-prem, at the edge, or in the cloud.
-    - *USD Resolver* - is a package dependency with the libraries for USD and Omniverse.
+    - **USD Resolver** - is a package dependency with the libraries for USD and Omniverse.
 [Find out more about the Omniverse USD Resolver](https://docs.omniverse.nvidia.com/kit/docs/usd_resolver/latest/index.html)
-- *Nucleus* - is Omniverse's distributed file system agent that runs locally, in the cloud, or at the enterprise level.
+- **Nucleus** - is Omniverse's distributed file system agent that runs locally, in the cloud, or at the enterprise level.
 [Find out more about the Omniverse Nucleus](https://docs.omniverse.nvidia.com/nucleus/latest/index.html)
-- *Consumer* - is an application that can manipulate and present the IoT data served by a Connector.
+- **Consumer** - is an application that can manipulate and present the IoT data served by a Connector.
-    - *USD Resolver* - is a package dependency with the libraries for USD and Omniverse.
+    - **USD Resolver** - is a package dependency with the libraries for USD and Omniverse.
-    - *Fabric* -  is Omniverse's sub-system for scalable, realtime communication and update of the scene graph amongst software components, the CPU and GPU, and machines across the network.
+    - **Fabric** -  is Omniverse's sub-system for scalable, realtime communication and update of the scene graph amongst software components, the CPU and GPU, and machines across the network.
+[Find out more about the Omniverse Fabric](https://docs.omniverse.nvidia.com/kit/docs/usdrt/latest/docs/usd_fabric_usdrt.html)
-    - *Controller* - implements application or presentation logic by manipulating the flow of data from the Connector.
+- **Controller** - implements application or presentation logic by manipulating the flow of data from the Connector.
-        - *ActionGraph/OmniGraph* - is a visual scripting language that provides the ability to implement dynamic logic in response to changes made by the Connector.
-[Find out more about the OmniGraph Action Graph](https://docs.omniverse.nvidia.com/extensions/latest/ext_omnigraph/tutorials/quickstart.html).
+    - **ActionGraph/OmniGraph** - is a visual scripting language that provides the ability to implement dynamic logic in response to changes made by the Connector.
+[Find out more about the OmniGraph Action Graph](https://docs.omniverse.nvidia.com/kit/docs/omni.graph.docs/latest/concepts/ActionGraph.html).
-        - *Omniverse Extension* - is a building block within Omniverse for extending application functionality.
+    - **Omniverse Extension** - is a building block within Omniverse for extending application functionality.
 Extensions can implement any logic required to meet an application's functional requirements.
 [Find out more about the Omniverse Extensions](https://docs.omniverse.nvidia.com/extensions/latest/overview.html).
-    - *USD Stage* - is an organized hierarchy of prims (primitives) with properties.
+    - **USD Stage** - is an organized hierarchy of prims (primitives) with properties.
 It provides a pipeline for composing and rendering the hierarchy.
 It is analogous to the Presentation Layer in MVC while additionally adapting to the data and runtime configuration.

 Note: Connectors implement a producer/consumer pattern that is not mutually exclusive.
 Connectors are free to act as producer, consumer, or both.
 There may also be multiple Connectors and Consumers simultaneously collaborating.

 # Prerequisites
-Before running any of the application a number of prerequisites are required.
+Before running any of the installation a number of prerequisites are required.

-Install Omniverse dependencies.
 Follow the [Getting Started with Omniverse ](https://www.nvidia.com/en-us/omniverse/download/) to install the latest Omniverse version.

 If you've already installed Omniverse, ensure you have updated to the latest

-* Kit 105
+* Kit 105.1 or greater
-* USD Composer 2023.2.0
+* USD Composer 2023.2.0 or greater
-* Nucleus 2023.1
+* Nucleus 2023.1 or greater

+# Installation

-Once you have the latest Omniverse dependencies installed, please run the following:
+Once you have the latest Omniverse prerequisites installed, please run the following to install the needed Omniverse USD resolver, Omni client, and related dependencies.

 ```
 Windows